osgioia/osgioia.github.io/blog/_posts/2025-10-17-old-school-devs-arent-outdated-theyre-just-underrated.md.md

 ## Reinventing the Wheel (Because You Had To)

 What most people don’t realize is that **legacy devs had to reinvent everything**.
-In environments like COBOL or Progress, there were no libraries, no frameworks, no “npm install something-that-solves-it-for-me”.
+In environments like COBOL or Progress 4GL, there were no libraries, no frameworks, no “npm install something-that-solves-it-for-me”.

 If you needed to parse a JSON file, you couldn’t just do `import json`.
 **You had to build the damn parser yourself.**